-The Arts Council of Hillsborough County supports the arts sector in Hillsborough County through grants to nonprofit arts organizations, to individual artists and by providing professional development programs to both grantees and non-grantees of the Arts Council.
+The Arts Council supports the cultural industry in Hillsborough County through grants to nonprofit arts organizations, individual artists, and educators and by providing professional development programs to artists and organizations.

-The Arts Council awards small grants annually to support a variety of arts education experiences in public schools.
+The Arts Council offers microgrants to support a variety of arts experiences in Hillsborough County Public Schools.
 Teachers may ask for support for a specific program or project as well as equipment, fees, supplies, or services.
-Applicants must be full-time K- 12 arts teachers (visual art, music, dance, theater / drama) in Hillsborough County Public Schools.
+Applicants must be full-time K- 12 arts teachers (visual art, music, dance, theater / drama) employed in a Hillsborough County Public School.

 Where the Arts Council Gets Money for Grants

 The Arts Council's grant programs are made possible thanks to funds from the Hillsborough County Board of County Commissioners, donations received from individuals and fundraising events such as FIVE by FIVE and Heart of the Arts.

 More than $750,000 has been awarded to local artists since the program's inception in 1989 and nearly $11.5 million in annual and special grants to cultural organizations since 1991.
 We are grateful for the continued support of our community, the Hillsborough County Board of County Commissioners and the Hillsborough County Economic Development Department that makes art happen.

 If you have questions about the Arts Council's grant programs or if you are interested in establishing a named grant fund to support artists, arts organizations or art projects in our area, please contact Terri Simons, Director of Program Services, at (813) 276-8250.